SilenceTheEcho/SilenceTheEcho/index.md

 <body>
     <p><b>How It Works: </b></p>

+    Welcome to **Silence The Echo**, the place where broad-minded people come to improve their minds and test their convictions.

+    We all know how good it feels to find someone who sees eye-to-eye with us on the things that matter most.

-    <p>Welcome to Silence The Echo.
-The goal of this site is to provide more accurate and
-    balanced content to social media users.  </p>
+    The goal of this site is to provide more accurate and balanced content to social media users.

     <p>In order to provide users with a more balanced
     social media experience, Silence The Echo will first need permission to access your social media